JavaScript Variables

 Conclusion

 Understanding how JavaScript variables work is important while learning JavaScript.
-Whether you’re creating simple values like a name or number, or working with more complex data, using variables in the right way helps you in writing clean code.
+Whether you’re creating simple values like a name or number, or working with more complex data, using variables in the right way helps you write clean code.
 You can use const to declare variables if you don’t want to change the variable again, and let is used when you may want to change the value again.
 By understanding and following the best practices for using variables, you will be able to write clean and readable code in JavaScript.

 To learn more about JavaScript functions, check out this Web Development course and also explore JavaScript Interview Questions prepared by industry experts.